capactio/capact/docs/proposal/20201102-artifacts.md

 #### Alternatives

-There is an option to define `typeInstances` as a list instead of map:
+There is an option to define `typeInstances` as a list instead of a map:

 ```yaml
     typeInstances: